 In 2017 we moved to Japan.

-We settled in Tono, land of myth and magic.
+We settled in Tono, land of myth, magic, mystery and legend.
+Tono is regarded as “Japan’s hometown”.
 Chizuko’s family has history here.
-Tono is also known as “Japan’s hometown”.
-We decided to share our love of coffee, and discovered that there are other small roasters in Tono, too!
+We decided to share our love of fresh-roasted coffee, and discovered that there are other roasters in Tono, too!
+So we organized ourselves into a little club, so we could promote coffee together.

 We found that it’s not easy to introduce our coffee, just by roasting it.
-We needed to brew it, and offer it to people, see what they think.
+We needed to brew it and offer it to people, by the cup, to see what they think.